 Because of the many things to see and how beautiful and busy Rome is, anything less than three days will leave you stretched, and it can prove overwhelming for the children.

-Five days Rome with kids are much better.
+Four or five days Rome with kids are much better.

 However, you can make the most of Rome no matter how much time you have.

 Find ideas on how to make the most of your time in Rome in the following family itineraries:

 - Four days in Rome with kids

 - Five days in Rome with kids